British PM Sunak in Israel. What’s on his agenda?

 A love story born in Gaza’s bombed Ahli Hospital

-“This is genocide, not war”: Gaza destruction sparks protests across world
+‘This is genocide, not war’: Gaza destruction sparks protests across world

+Britain has stood shoulder to shoulder with Israel in the wake of the Hamas attack on Israeli soil that killed more than 1,400 people.
+Hamas also took at least 199 people captive.

-The trip comes as the mounting death toll has triggered protests across the Middle East, with fears the Israel-Palestine conflict may escalate into a wider regional war.
+The trip came as the mounting death toll triggered protests across the Middle East, with fears the Israel-Palestine conflict may escalate into a wider regional war.

 Sunak’s office told the Reuters news agency he would be “sharing his condolences” for the loss of life in both Israel and Gaza, warning against further escalation.

-His visit will see him perform a delicate balancing act, with any missteps likely to inflame tensions.
-Here’s a look at Britain’s involvement in the region.
+Here’s a look at Britain’s impact on the region.

-He urged Israel to “go after Hamas, take back the hostages, deter further incursions, and strengthen its security for the long term”.

-“This must be done in line with international humanitarian law, but also recognising that they face a vicious enemy that embeds itself behind civilians,” he said.
+Framing the current conflict as a battle between the “forces of progress and humanity” and “an axis of evil”, Netanyahu called Hamas “the modern barbarians, the worst monsters on the planet”.

+Indicating that Israel was in it for the long haul, Netanyahu had made it clear he expected allies like Sunak to still be there when things get rough, said Fisher.

-Britain’s decision to abstain from yesterday’s UN Security Council vote on a resolution calling for Israel to allow humanitarian aid into Gaza largely passed below the radar.
+Britain’s decision to abstain from Wednesday’s UN Security Council vote on a resolution calling for Israel to allow humanitarian aid into Gaza largely passed below the radar.
 The resolution was blocked by the United States on the basis that it did not explicitly mention Israel’s right to self-defence.

-Having declined to take a position on Wednesday, Sunak is nevertheless expected to push for the humanitarian corridor through the Rafah border crossing with Egypt.
+Having declined to take a position on Wednesday, Sunak nevertheless pushed for the humanitarian corridor through the Rafah border crossing with Egypt during an earlier meeting with Israeli President Isaac Herzog.

-With Sunak’s Conservative Party currently slumping in the polls, the Labour Party is eyeing a victory in general elections widely expected to be held next year.

-Labour leader Keir Starmer has so far struck a similar tone to Sunak on the Israel-Gaza conflict, but faces mutiny within his own party after comments last week that suggested he supported Israel’s “right” to cut off power and water supplies to Gaza’s 2.3 million people.
+The two leaders underlined the need to cool the hot conflict.
+“The prime minister and President Herzog stressed the imperative need to avoid further escalation of violence in the region,” Sunak’s office said in a statement.

 Rights groups say the Israeli siege of Gaza amounts to collective punishment and a war crime.